After an amazing Mauritanian Adventure I was ready to experience the Mauritanian capital Nouakchott and beyond.

 It turns out that Anna and David were also heading to Senegal at the same time as me, so we all decided to go together and make it an early start, so we could get to our destinations at reasonable times.
 The process of getting a taxi to the bus station was relatively easy because we had a local there to help us.
 Unfortunately, we’d just missed the 7 am van because it was already full by the time we got there at 06:50.

-We got our tickets for the next van, due to leave at 08:00, then sat under a canvas shelter and waited.
+We got our tickets for the next van, due to leave at 08:00.
+We then sat under a canvas shelter and waited.
 The 7 am bus didn’t leave until about 07:15, so we resigned ourselves to the fact that our van probably wouldn’t depart on time.
 That made it all the more surprising when the driver ushered us into the van and started the journey about 20 minutes before the scheduled time.
 I’m sure that’s not something that happens in Africa much!

 Before I’d gotten to Mauritania, I was aware of the Fiche (personal information sheet) requirement for police checkpoints along the road.
 I’d only used one of these on my journey of over 1000km through the rest of the country.
 I had to part with 4 of them in the 200 odd kilometres to the Rosso border.
 At least having them available made passing through the checkpoints a breeze.